microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 # timeOfDayGreeting
 - @{timeOfDayGreetingTemplate(timeOfDay)}
 ```
-# Importing external references
+## Importing external references
 Often times for organization purposes and to help with re-usability, you might want to break the language generation templates into separate files and refer them from one another.
 In order to help with this scenario, you can use markdown-style links to import templates defined in another file.

 ```markdown
 [Link description](filePathOrUri)
 ```

 Note: All templates defined in the target file will be pulled in.
 So please ensure that your template names are unique (or namespaced via a # <namespace>.<templatename> convention) across files being pulled in.

 ```markdown
 [Shared](../shared/common.lg)
 ```

+## Additional Resources

+- LG [API reference][2]

 [1]:https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md
 [2]:./api-reference.md